IBM/ai-on-z-101/docs/onnxdlc.md

 - Additional resources:
     - If you are interested in trying WMLz OSCE, here is a quick self-directed exercise that demonstrates how to call a ONNX model from a z/OS Java program: [Demonstrating a z/OS application calling WMLz OSCE](https://github.com/IBM/ai-on-z-wmlzce-zos)

-Linux on Z and LinuxONE users can leverage the Deep Learning Compiler directly to create model programs that can be incorporated into serving environments or applications directly.
+**Linux on Z and LinuxONE** users can leverage the Deep Learning Compiler directly to create model programs that can be incorporated into serving environments or applications directly.

-- Available through the [IBM Z and LinuxONE Container Registry](https://ibm.github.io/ibm-z-oss-hub/main/main.html) listed under ONNX-MLIR.
+- Available through the [IBM Z and LinuxONE Container Registry](https://ibm.github.io/ibm-z-oss-hub/main/main.html) listed under **ONNX-MLIR**.
 - Command-line model compiler that produces a .so library with optional Java and Python wrappers.
 - Additional resources:
     - [Documentation and samples, including C++, Java, and Python clients](https://github.com/IBM/zDLC)